openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Usage of `client_metadata` or `client_metadata_uri` parameters with `client_id` that the Wallet might be seeing for the first time is mutually exclusive with the registration mechanism where Self-Issued OP assigns `client_id` to the Verifier after receiving Verifier metadata.

+`access_denied`:

+- The Wallet did not have the requested Credentials to satisfy the Authorization Request.
+- The End-User did not give consent to share the requested Credentials with the Verifier.
+- The Wallet failed to authenticate the End-User.

 This document also defines the following additional error codes and error descriptions:

 `vp_formats_not_supported`: